Glossary: Novel Production Explained.

 BYOK (Bring Your Own Key)

 Use your own OpenAI API key.
-AI requests go directly to OpenAI, no credits are deducted.
+Available on the Pro plan: AI requests go directly to OpenAI from your account, independent of your chapter quota.
 Ideal for prolific writers who already have an API key.

 Workshop Chat